Nature as Educator

 In 1861, he led 30 boys and a dozen girls on a 40-mile walk from Washington to Welch’s Point in Milford, Connecticut, on Long Island Sound, where they camped for 10 days and performed military drills in preparation for their service in the Union Army.
 The students called in “gipsying.”

 In the 1870s, the school shifted its focus closer to home, establishing a summer camp at Point Beautiful on Lake Waramaug.
-The lake’s “nearer waters, good fishing, and picturesque shores made it an ideal spot for a summer’s holiday,” Mr. Gunn’s students wrote in “The Master of The Gunnery.”
+The lake’s “nearer waters, good fishing, and picturesque shores made it an ideal spot for a summer’s holiday,” Clarence Deming, Class of 1866, wrote in “The Master of The Gunnery.”

 “On these tramps, those who were fortunate enough to keep close to Mr. Gunn were filled with information about every bird and animal, tree and flower.
 The name and purpose of every natural object, the habits and haunts of every living thing seemed stored away in his mind and always at his command, and he loved especially to help his boys on to something of the same knowledge.
 A bird’s egg found by some sharp-eyed youngster, and borne up to Mr. Gunn in triumph, would call forth a chapter upon ornithology; and thus we all grew into closer relations with nature and her ways.”